 Not long ago, I was at a health spa that featured an infrared sauna.
 I’d never heard of one before, but my health therapist explained that infrared saunas heat not the air around us, but our bodies directly, resulting in better circulation.

-Now, this same technology comes to the home in the form of Infrared heaters.
+Now, this same technology comes to the home in the form of Infrared heaters, such as those by Dr Heater and others.
 Not only do these eco friendly gadgets save up to 50% on energy costs, but they are good for your health, too.

 Made from aerospace-quality materials that meet ecological standards, these heaters do not emit harmful electromagnetic radiation, and as they don’t create air currents the way that conventional heaters do, you can even open a window and lose less heat than you would with radiators.